aria-systems-group/Fault-Identification-via-Bayesian-Inference/README.md

 cd Model-Based-Fault-Identification/
 conda env create -f environment.yml
 ```
-This will create a virtual environment virtual environment with all the required dependencies installed.
+This will create a virtual environment with all the required dependencies installed.
 To activate the virtual environment, run
 `conda activate MBFID-Env`.
 Once you are done using it, enter `conda deactivate` to close the virtual environment.
-**Note**: You do not need to `create` the Conda enviroment every time.
-Only when when the `environment.yml` is updated.
+**Note**: You do not need to `create` the conda environment every time.
+Only when the `environment.yml` is updated.

 ### Running the Project
 The MBFID tool requires two command line arguments to run properly.
-1. A path to a *directory* representing the simulation database for a particular example
+1. A path to a *directory* representing the simulation database for a particular example .
-2. A path to *telemetry.csv* representing the truth telemetry data for a particular example
+2. A path to *telemetry.csv* representing the truth telemetry data for a particular example.

 Instructions for providing these requirements can be found in the help module.
 ```
 python3 main.py --help
 ```

-For fun, we included two test cases in the `tests/` directory.
-The tests can either be ran individually by calling `main.py` **or** run all at once by running
+We included two test cases in the `tests/` directory.
+The tests can either be ran individually by calling `main.py` **or** ran all at once by running
 ```
 bash run_tests.sh
 ```